 - Canadian Institute for Health Information (CIHI)

-No. As personal information (e.g. name, date of birth, personal health number, etc.) is separated from health data and stored on separate servers and networks, your provincial data centre will not be able to look up and provide you with your individual data.
+No. As personal information (e.g. name, date of birth, personal health number, etc.) is separated from health data and stored on separate servers and networks, your local data centre will not be able to look up and provide you with your individual data.

-Please contact your provincial data centre as they can put you in touch with the original data provider (e.g. Ministry of Health).
+Please contact your local data centre as they can put you in touch with the original data provider (e.g. Ministry of Health).
 You would then be able to make a Freedom of Information request and the original data provider will be able to disclose what data they have of yours.